-Many people consume a diet that does not provide enough vitamins and minerals, which is why they need vitamin and mineral supplements to help meet their nutrient needs.
+Many people consume a diet that does not provide varied nutrients, which is why you may need supplements to help meet your nutrient needs.
 While it’s best to obtain nutrients from whole foods whenever possible, you must consult with a healthcare professional before taking any supplements.
-Additionally, not all supplements are regulated or of high quality, so it’s important to do your research and choose reputable brands.

 Vitamin Supplements: A to Z Guide